 Creation of Historic Conservation Districts could help continue this progress.
 The residents proposed to continue their own grass-roots efforts to develop ordinances by getting input from their neighbors, coordinating with City officials (who, coincidentally, are working on their own updates to Easton’s subdivision and zoning codes) and reporting back to the Planning Commission.

-The Commissioners supported the idea, and since then, Historic Conservation District Committee members have held repeated public meetings in each neighborhood, worked through potential ordinance language with interested residents, and prepared this first draft ordinance for the West Ward.
-A proposed ordinance for College Hill will follow shortly.
-(It should be pointed out that because it has its own successful National Historic District, no such initiative is needed in Downtown Easton.
+The Planning Commissioners supported the idea.
+Since then, Historic Conservation District Committee members held a series of public meetings in each neighborhood, eventually focusing on the West Ward as the first target neighborhood.
+(A proposed ordinance for College Hill will follow shortly.
+It should be pointed out that because it has its own successful National Historic District, no such initiative is needed in downtown Easton.
 Elsewhere, leaders of the Easton Area Neighborhood Center and the Boys and Girls Club of Easton expressed support for this effort on the South Side, but after meeting with South Side residents, committee members felt there was insufficient public interest to proceed with a South Side Historic Conservation District at this time.
-Perhaps as progress in the West Ward and College Hill continues, a further South Side effort will be attempted.)
+Perhaps as progress in the West Ward continues, a further South Side effort will be attempted.)

-This draft ordinance has been prepared by volunteers, working at their own expense.
+It should be noted that this draft ordinance has been prepared by volunteers, working at their own expense.
 No public funds have been requested or used.
 We wish to thank the Boys and Girls Club of Easton, College Hill Presbyterian Church and the Easton Area Community Center for making their facilities available for public meetings, and the many members of the public who came to these meetings and provided numerous insights into the needs of their neighborhoods.